 As the growth continued and to bring order out of chaos, a Supreme Council was established in Charleston, South Carolina in 1801, to control the activity of the Scottish Rite.
 This later became known as the Supreme Council for the Southern Jurisdiction of the United States.
 A Supreme Council for the Northern Jurisdiction of the United States was organized in 1813.

 The Northern Jurisdiction headquarters is in Lexington, Massachusetts and coordinates the activities of Scottish Rite within 15 Northeastern, Middle Atlantic and Midwestern states.
 The Southern Jurisdiction headquarters is located at Washington, D.C., and covers the remaining 35 states.

 The 15 states in the Northern Masonic Jurisdiction are Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Ohio, Michigan, Indiana, Illinois and Wisconsin.
 Each state has a Deputy and Actives responsible for Scottish Rite activity within that state.
-The current Deputy for Indiana is Past Grand Master Gail N. Kemp, 33°.
+The current Deputy for Indiana is Ill.
+Keith Hoskins, 33°.

 Today the Northern Jurisdiction has official and friendly relations with more than 50 Supreme Councils throughout the world.
 The CEO for each Supreme Council is referred to as the Sovereign Grand Commander.
-The current SGC for the Northern Masonic Jurisdiction of the United States is John William McNaughton, 33°, a member of the Valley of Fort Wayne.
+The current SGC for the Northern Masonic Jurisdiction of the United States is Ill.
+David A. Glattly, 33°, of New Jersey.

 Membership in the Scottish Rite provides each of us an opportunity to expand upon our knowledge of Freemasonry, to widen our circle of friends, and to serve humanity in unique ways.